Infrared Sauna Benefits

 Where can I find information on the recommended duration and frequency of infrared sauna sessions for optimal benefits?

 You can find information about how long you should use an infrared sauna from your healthcare provider.
-They will be able to tell you how, definitively, for your body, how long you should use these spas to get the optimal health benefits.
+They will be able to provide guidance on the ideal duration of an infrared sauna session for your body

 In addition to speaking to your healthcare provider, check the sauna company’s site and/or speak to their staff members.
 They can provide you advice, as can many online forums for those who have used these in the past.
 The more research you do, the more likely you’re able to get the most out of your sauna experience safely.